Secure Browsing: Best Tips for Chrome Web Store Safety

 Open-source means anyone can review the underlying code for issues, which tends to weed out malware while also improving quality through community feedback and contributions over time.

+Developers also have incentive to maintain good reputations because their code is publicly scrutinized.
 It's not a full-proof method, but open-source extensions generally have stronger safeguards than closed-source ones from unknown parties.

-Use Caution with New Accounts
+Use Caution with New Accounts:

 Many trustworthy developers start somewhere, but brand new Chrome Web Store accounts should still raise eyebrows slightly higher than more established ones.

-Be extra careful verifying the developers, checking permissions and reviews for anything uploaded by an account with no other activities.
 While not a deal-breaker on its own, new user accounts still have fewer track records to validate their trustworthiness compared to veterans with many safe extensions behind them already.

 Do due diligence to the highest degree with zero-history publishers until they've built up a profile.
 Your data is too valuable to gamble with unknown quantities.

-Check for Regular Updates
+Check for Regular Updates:

 Developers who consistently update their extensions and fix bugs/vulnerabilities are showing commitment to maintaining a quality, secure product over the long run.